clojurebridge-minneapolis/track1-chatter/track1-web.md

 ```
 ### Heroku

-Up until now, we've been running the server on the same computer as the
+Up until now, we've been running the server on our computer,
-browser and accessing it using "localhost".
-This works great while writing
+"localhost"(*).
+This works great while writing or developing the
+program because it makes testing changes fast and easy, but eventually
-the program but eventually we'll want to put it on the internet for others
+we'll want to put it on the internet for others to see and use.

-to see and use.
-We're going to use a company called heroku for hosting.
-We'll
+To put it on the internet, we're going to use a company called heroku
+for hosting(*).
+They're going to run our program on a machine visible
-use git to send them our program and they'll put it on the internet.
-The
+to anybody on the internet.
+We'll use git to send them our program
-advantage of using a company like heroku is that they'll handle the work
+The advantage of using a company like heroku is that they'll handle
-of actually maintaining a server.
-One of the disadvantages is that heroku
+the work of actually maintaining a server.
+One of the disadvantages
-can be expensive, but for a little program like ours it's free.
+is that heroku can be expensive, but for a little program like ours
+it's free.

 First we need to make a couple of changes to our app so it plays nicely
 with heroku.

-In handler.clj, we'll add a couple of functions to help us tell when heroku
+In "handler.clj", we'll add a couple of functions to print log
-starts and stops our program.
+messages when heroku starts and stops the program.

 ```clojure